isaackwan/vps-rum/README.md

 # VPS RUM-ish

 This project allows anyone to run performance tests on jsDelivr providers from the command line of a linux server.
-Its important because when someone is benchmarking jsDelivr using a synthetic test from a server our load balancing has no data for that ASN because all of our RUM tests come from residential IPs ASNs.
+Its important because when someone is benchmarking jsDelivr using a synthetic test from a server, our load balancing has no data for that ASN because all of our RUM tests come from residential IPs ASNs.
-This results in worse results when testing from a server vs a real life user.
+This results in worse performance when testing from a server vs a real life user.

 To solve this issue the plan is to deploy as much agents as possible to collect performance tests from ASNs used by datacenters.